Munich: a village of a million people

 This will give you some additional insight into Germany attractions, history and culture.

-Festivals and events in Frankfurt
+Festivals and events in Munich

 Munich is very dynamic city and there are events and festivals happening all year around.
 The city is regional hub for many cultural activities throughout the year and Oktoberfest is world known event that inspired similar festivals around the world.
 Here are some major festivals and events in Munich.